Go Back

 Notes

 Eggs - This is the weight without shells.
 Have a bowl on your scales then crack eggs into it until you get to this weight.
 It will be around 4 eggs.
 You can crack your last egg into a little bowl, whisk it up and dribble it in to get the right weight.
-If four eggs is almost 228 but not quite you can top it up with water.
+If four eggs is almost 225 grams but not quite you can top it up with water.
+If its too much then scoop a bit out.